It Starts With You

 If you solve something, share it.

-Drop your idea in the comments.
+Share your ideas in the comments.
 Start a prototype.
-Tell someone about it.
 Pass this story along.
+We’ll help you figure out what’s next.

 This is where human innovation begins.